ckeditor/ckeditor5/docs/installation/getting-started/api-and-events.md

 In the {@link installation/getting-started/getting-and-setting-data previous guide} you have learned how to set and get data from the editor.
 You can also start using the editor's API and events.
 </info-box>

-CKEditor 5 and its plugins expose structured API and Events that are allowing to interact with an editor and to react to changes.
+CKEditor 5 API allows developers to interact with the editor and its plugins to create new behaviors.
+Through the event system, you can tailor reactions to specific actions that are happening.

 ## Using the API